 Trampoline happy hours with staff were pretty common given that we are located within walking distance of several bars and have a kegerator full of Mean Max beer on hand at all times.
 Our latest virtual happy hour was spent talking about who our doppelgängers and watching as Derek frantically pulled them up and shared his screen with everyone to check out the likeness.

 We’ve commiserated with our higher ed clients.
-Those of us with college students sharing stories of what we’ve heard and listening to what’s happening in real time on college campuses across New York State.
-Formulating plans on how to best communicate on a budget and in these ever-changing times has help us forge closer relationships with our clients than ever before.
+Those of us with college students sharing stories of what we’ve heard and listened to what’s happening in real-time on college campuses across New York State.
+Formulating plans on how to best communicate on a budget and in these ever-changing times has helped us forge closer relationships with our clients than ever before.